GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 it in Ubiquity, this is a work for real aficionados.

-NOTE: Ubiquity parser requires to specify `this` keyword if you capture selected text into a custom headline which contains spaces (generally, if there is a selection and argument values with spaces).
+NOTE: Ubiquity parser requires to specify `this` keyword if you capture selected text into a custom headline which name contains spaces (generally, if there is a selection and argument values with spaces).

 By default the command captures selection as plain text, but HTML-selection